6 Best Battery Backup Sump Pumps of 2022 – Reviews & Buyer’s Guide

 When the backup system is active, an alarm will sound to notify you, and you can see the system readiness thanks to the LED display.
 This pump will require a 75-amp hour (Ah) battery, which is not included.
 This pump is supposed to last for years, but the nice thing is that Wayne has provided a 2-year warranty.

 An issue with this pump is that the check valves are located higher than most people prefer.
-Otherwise, after looking at its features and comparing them to the rest on the list, we found that this pump was the best overall.
+Otherwise, after looking at its features and comparing them to the rest on the list, we found that this pump was the overall best battery backup sump pump we reviewed.

 2. Superior Pump 1Battery Back Up Sump Pump – Best Value